 Sale – Becker CPA Premium Package Now $3,099

 Becker CPA Advantage Package Now $2,499 – Promo

 4) Take the CPA Examination in CO

 The Colorado CPA exam application process is fairly straightforward.
 It’s similar to other states.
-Here are the You will need to:
+You will need to do the following:

 - Sign up for an online account with CPA Examination Services (CPAES)

 - Submit your transcripts to the Colorado State Board